Cirrhosis and Its Complications

 Functional renal failure in the setting of advanced liver disease and portal hypertension, in the absence of parenchymal kidney disease.
 Diagnosis of exclusion — first exclude hypovolemia and nephrotoxins.

-Treatment: Norepinephrine or vasoconstrictors (terlipressin where available) + IV albumin.
+Treatment: Terlipressin (FDA-approved 2022) or norepinephrine + IV albumin.
 Liver transplantation is definitive therapy.
+See Hepatorenal Syndrome → for full management.

 Hepatocellular Carcinoma (HCC) Surveillance